OpenCouncilData/Platform/src/developers.md

 - Cloudant, for querying, including geospatial querying.
 - Mapbox, for displaying directly on a map.

+The data is harvested directly from councils' open data platforms, which you can discover on the [Open Council Data Map](http://map.opencouncildata.org).
+Councils are encouraged to publish data conforming to the [Open Council Data Standards](http://standards.opencouncildata.org/) but not all datasets are compliant.
+You should look to the standards to understand the meaning of fields.

 ### CloudAnt

 IBM's [CloudAnt](https://www.ibm.com/analytics/us/en/technology/cloud-data-services/cloudant/) is a NoSQL JSON database platform, based on [Apache CouchDB](http://couchdb.apache.org/).
 Being NoSQL means it is a collection of "documents" with attributes that can differ, rather than a strict table structure.
 (See [Cloudant Basics](https://console.bluemix.net/docs/services/Cloudant/basics/index.html#cloudant-basics).)